kadena-community/spirekey/docs/KIP-0030/guides/create-account-and-connect-to-dapp.md

 the Webauthn credential.
 Note that the private key is not present here.
 It is securely encrypted and stored on the user's device.
-The `pendingTxIds` field will contain the account creation transaction identifier, in case the user connected with an account that was created on the fly with the optimistic connection mode enabled.
-You can poll the status of this transaction against the Chainweb Data API to ensure that you are not creating transactions for this account before it is confirmed on the blockchain.
+The `pendingTxIds` field will contain the account creation transaction identifier, in case the user connected with an account that was created on the fly.
+You can poll the status of this transaction against the Chainweb Data API to ensure that you are not creating transactions involving this account for the user to sign before it is confirmed on the blockchain.
 If an account creation transaction is completed before users confirm connecting to your dApp, then `pendingTxIds` will be empty, even in optmitistic mode.

 ```HTML
 <a id="connect" href="">Connect</a>